Sergio Ramos: 2021–22: Various injuries and Ligue 1 title

 On 8 July 2021, it was announced that Ramos had signed a two-year contract with Paris Saint-Germain.
 He chose to wear the number 4 jersey, with Thilo Kehrer switching to the number 24 shirt.
-Ramos remarked: "I am quite superstitious about it and I love the number 4 because I have worn that number since the start of my career and it has followed me throughout my career and my life, bringing with me much luck and many victories."
+Ramos remarked: "I am quite superstitious about it and I love the number 4 because I have worn that number since the start of my career and it has followed me throughout my career and my life, bringing with me much luck and many victories".
 During the medical examination required to complete the signing, the medical staff at PSG were reported to be impressed by his seriousness and physique, whilst the medical results were noted to be excellent and incredible.
-The staff compared Ramos' physique to that of a 25-year-old (he was 35 at the time).
+The staff compared Ramos's physique to that of a 25-year-old (he was 35 at the time).

 Due to a series of injury problems, Ramos made his first appearance in a match day squad for Paris Saint-Germain ahead of a Champions League group stage game against Manchester City on 24 November 2021.
 He made his debut four days later in a 3–1 league victory over Saint-Étienne.
 On 23 January 2022, Sergio scored his debut goal for the club, helping PSG to beat Reims 4–0 in a home league match.
 Ramos won the 2021–22 Ligue 1 in his first season at the club.

 2022–23: Last season at PSG

 PSG started the 2022–23 season by winning the 2022 Trophée des Champions in Tel Aviv, in which Ramos scored a goal in a 4–0 win over Nantes.
 On 6 September 2022, he made his Champions League debut with Paris Saint-Germain in a 2–1 win over Juventus.
+On 8 February 2023, in a 1-2 defeat against Marseille in the Coupe de France, he score a header to become at 36 years and 315 days PSG’s oldest goalscorer ever.

+On 8 April 2023, he scored against Nice at 37 years and 9 days to become Paris Saint-Germain’s oldest Ligue 1 goalscorer.

-On 2 June 2023, Ramos announced that he would be leaving PSG at the end of the season, following the expiration of his contract.
-One day later, he opened the score in a 2–3 defeat against Clermont, in his last appearance for the club, as Paris Saint-Germain won their record 11th Ligue 1 title.
+On 2 June 2023, Ramos announced that he would be leaving PSG at the end of the season, following the expiration of his contract on 30 June.
+One day later, he opened the score in a 2–3 defeat against Clermont in his last appearance for the club as Paris Saint-Germain won their record 11th Ligue 1 title.